My Equipment

 -

-As a computer I am using the Intel NUC 7th Generation with an intel i7 processor.
+As a controller for the system, I am using the Intel NUC 11th Generation with an intel i7 processor.
 This is suitable to fit on my telescope for remote desktop and easy imaging sessions.

 -